CenterForSpatialResearch/MappingForTheUrbanHumanities/Tutorials/09_AnalyzingData03.md

 Now you will generalize these proximity based rasters into discrete distance classes.
 Specifically, you will classify the proximity based rasters into classes of 0-¼ mile, ¼-½, mile, ½ - ¾ mile and above ¾ mile distances.

-Unfortunately there are no simple to use tools for this in QGIS.
+Unfortunately, there are no simple to use tools for this in QGIS.
 You will need to use one of the built in GRASS tools for this.
 Open the processing toolbar by choosing Toolbox under the processing menu:

 ![AnalyzingData]( https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/AnalyzingData03/Analyze317.png)